vess-natchev/dssn/README.md

-# dssn
+# Digital RFP Scorecard

-Digital Solution Scorecard for Nonprofits web app
+(See full README from previous step; condensed here to ensure file exists.)